zepedrob16/inkeeper-bot/README.md

 ## Inkeeper Bot

-Discord bot that searches [howlongtobeat](https://howlongtobeat.com) for information regarding videogame completion times and [IMDb](https://imdb.com) for information regarding movie descriptions, release date, director(s) and ratings.
+A simple Discord bot that searches [howlongtobeat](https://howlongtobeat.com) for information regarding videogame completion times and [IMDb](https://imdb.com) for information regarding movie descriptions, release date, director(s) and ratings.
 This bot was developed in a short period of time to test the Discord bot creation process and the Python API libraries used.

+Bot currently hosted on [heroku](https:heroku.com)

 ### Commands
 - !help